 Making the BBS rounds

 BBS regulars like me had a routine.
 I had a list of boards I called regularly.
 I’d load my terminal program and try BBSs on my list until I found one that wasn’t busy.
 I’d read the message boards to see what people were talking about, then head over to the files section and see if anyone had uploaded anything interesting.
 Officially it was all public domain and shareware software that was legal to copy.
-Most BBSs had a section for pirated software too.
+Most BBSs had a section for pirated software too, and those with large enough hard drives had sections for GIFs of various sorts.
 Sometimes you had to ask the sysop for access.
 Some BBSs didn’t have any pirated software, and asking the sysop for access would get you a lecture.

 After you read a few messages, played your daily rounds on the BBS’s online games, and downloaded something, you logged off and moved on to the next board.